astorfi/Large-Scale-AI-Blueprint/README.md

 | **L-BFGS** | A quasi-Newton method that is more memory efficient than the full BFGS algorithm. | Small to medium-sized problems where precise control over model updates is necessary. |
 | **Conjugate Gradient** | Optimizes using line searches to find optimal step sizes, suitable for sparse problems. | Large-scale problems where the Hessian matrix is sparse and derivative evaluations are costly. |

-This comparison aims to guide machine learning engineers in selecting the most suitable optimizer based on the specific characteristics and requirements of their training scenarios.
+The above comparison aims to provide a guide for machine learning engineers in selecting the most suitable optimizer based on the specific characteristics and requirements of their training scenarios.

-**NOTE:** Most of the times I start with Adam!
+**NOTE:** Most we can safely start with Adam!
 Although there are differences, but it's important to start with something and get some initial sense!

 #### 4.2 Regularization and Generalization Techniques